 7.5.1.1.
 Align a reference system with directions front, rear, left, and right to each vector v(x,t) (Figure 5A).
 Assign each of the surrounding cell or PIV velocity vector to the appropriate spatial cell of the reference system (Figure 5B).
 Repeat the procedure as each vector serves as the origin of the reference systems (Figure 5C,D) so that a given velocity vector is assigned to multiple bins.

-NOTE: A data point could be in front of a vector, and to left of another one.
+NOTE: A data point could be in front of a vector, and to the left of another one.

 7.5.1.2.
 Rotate the reference systems into a common orientation (Figure 5C,F) and pool them (Figure 5G).